GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

     PAPERCLIP_MAX_ATTACHMENT_HEIGHT = 1280

-Prohibits usage of big pictures and small width / height
+Prohibit usage of big pictures and small width / height
 --------------------------------------------------------

 If you want to prohibit the usage of heavy pictures :